AdobeDocs/commerce-cloud-service.en/help/cloud-guide/dev-tools/update-package.md

    >[!NOTE]
    >
-   >If you cannot update beyond `ece-tools` version 2002.0.8, see [Upgrade project to use Ece-tools package](install-package.md).
+   >If you cannot update beyond `ece-tools` version 2002.0.8, see [Upgrade project to use ECE-Tools package](install-package.md).

 1. Add, commit, and push code changes.